 Fazenda Da Toca

-A property located in Itirapina.
-Toca focuses on the large scale organic production of grains, organic eggs, organic milk and agroforestry products through sustainable practices.
-Inspired by nature, Toca centers much of their efforts towards research and development for agroforestry systems.
-This tour helped give insight to this as we discovered crop rotational techniques, regenerative initiatives and other streamlined processes.
-The experience allowed me to appreciate the value of commitment and patience.
-That every task whether big or small needs to starts somewhere and we should give care to this to reap the results we want.
+A property located in Itirapina, Fazenda Da Toca focuses on the large-scale organic production of grains, organic eggs, organic milk, and agroforestry products through sustainable practices.
+Inspired by nature, the farm centres much of its efforts on research and development for agroforestry systems.
+This tour provided insight into these practices as we observed crop rotation techniques, regenerative initiatives, and other streamlined processes.
+The experience highlighted the value of commitment and patience, and that every task—whether big or small—has to start somewhere if we are to achieve meaningful results.

 Pedra Agroindustrial

-Sugar, ethanol and energy production make up the trade of Petra Agroindustrial based in Serrana.
-As a large organisation serving its customers in Brazil, the company have strong commitments for the environment and with helping to contribute to social development.
-We learn more about the exciting social initiatives in place during the briefing.
-The onsite tour involved visits across different operational units.
-This included grain processing factories, storage warehouses and the control tower.
-Suited with hazard gear and a protective face mask sure helped us feel the part.
-The visit offered a good opportunity for me to built useful connections and network with individuals in the company.
+Sugar, ethanol, and energy production make up the operations of Pedra Agroindustrial, based in Serrana.
+As a large organisation serving customers across Brazil, the company has strong environmental commitments and contributes to social development initiatives.
+We learned more about these initiatives during the briefing.
+The on-site tour involved visits across different operational units, including grain processing factories, storage warehouses, and the control tower.
+Wearing safety gear and protective face masks helped us feel fully part of the experience.
+The visit also provided a valuable opportunity to build connections and network with individuals within the company.

 Cooxupé

-The rise of technologies like drones, IoT devices, and AI analytics is transforming agriculture.
-These tools enable farmers to monitor crop health, optimize inputs, and enhance yields through data-driven decision-making.
+The rise of technologies such as drones, IoT devices, and AI analytics is transforming agriculture.
+These tools enable farmers to monitor crop health, optimise inputs, and improve yields through data-driven decision-making.
 In response to global disruptions, there is also a growing emphasis on strengthening supply chain resilience.
-This involves local sourcing, direct-to-consumer models, and improved logistics solutions.
-As a result, the demands of consumers and the environment will continue to evolve.
+This includes local sourcing, direct-to-consumer models, and improved logistics solutions.
+As a result, both consumer expectations and environmental considerations continue to evolve.

 Resources